majiao2/quartz/content/posts/生涯·长河/Quantitative Variables.md

 		- We describe the shape of a distribution in terms of its **modes**, its **symmetry**, and whether it has any **gaps or outlying values**
 		- Modes are the peaks seen in a histogram are called the modes of a distribution 众数
 			- A distribution whose histogram has one main peak is called **unimodal**, two peaks – **bimodal** (see figure), three or more – **multimodal**
+			- A distribution whose histogram doesn’t appear to have any mode and in which all the bars are approximately the same height is called **uniform**
+		- Symmetry
+			- The thinner ends of a distribution are called the tails.
+If one tail stretches out farther than the other, the distribution is said to be skewed to the side of the longer tail.
 	- its center
+		- The median is said to be **resistant** because it isn’t affected by unusual observations or by the shape of the distribution
 	- its spread
+		-